ghumreharshada/shopify-ecommerce/README.md

 # shopify-ecommerce
-“E-commerce website built with Shopify features including product list, add to cart, order, and payment integration.”
+“E-commerce website built with Shopify features including product list, add to cart, order, and payment integration.
-# 🛍️ Shopify

-A modern e-commerce website inspired by Shopify, featuring product listing, cart management, order tracking, and payment functionality.
-# 🛒 Shopify E-commerce Website – Backend (Spring Boot)

 This is the backend service for the Shopify-style e-commerce website, developed using **Spring Boot**.
 It handles products, users, carts, orders, and payment APIs.